NOTE: This is Part 2 of a two-part story – to read Part 1, please click HERE.

 Again, ITIL forces an IT organization to consider its perspective on service, so that it is better aligning itself with the needs of the customer and delivering services in a user-centric way.
 Now of course, in order to meet customer needs, technical expertise is necessary, but everything is delivered through intuitive interfaces.

-While ITIL may be of greatest importance to an organization, it is centered on each of your employees.
-When a member of your staff get certified, that means that they are familiar (to varying degrees) with each of the five categories discussed above.
+While ITIL may be of the greatest importance to an organization, it is centered on each of your employees.
+When a member of your staff gets certified, that means that they are familiar (to varying degrees) with each of the five categories discussed above.

-As you move up the ladder, certification becomes significantly more challenging.
+But you should not that as you move up the ladder, certification becomes significantly more challenging.
 In order to get expert status, you have to earn 17 credits at the foundation and intermediate levels, following which you must complete the “Managing Across the Lifecycle” and expert exams.
 To qualify as a master, you must have logged five years as an IT leader as a prerequisite.
+There are a lot of Free online courses with certificates that could get you this certification to move up the IT ladder!

 Again, keep in mind the individuality of certification.
 “Because ITIL is a guidance, not a rule, there is no concept of ‘compliance,'” says Heusser, “so you cannot get a department, team, or company ‘ITIL Certified’; only the people that work in that organization.”
 Obviously, though, an organization can have a staff that is 100% certified.